From Integration to Verification: Completing the First Steps in ZKsync’s Prover Network

 Proving testnet batches

-In this guide we provided the URL of our mainnet API, but you are also able to get inputs and verify batches from testnet.
-Testnet prover API URL is https://prover-api.testnet-sepolia.era.zksync.dev .
+In this guide we provided the URL of our mainnet API, but you can also get inputs and verify batches from testnet.
+Testnet prover API URL is https://prover-api.testnet-sepolia.era.zksync.dev.

 Subscribe to ZKsync